 An excursion from Umbria into the Marches region allows you to see a part of Italy rarely visited by foreigners.
 Not as wealthy as Tuscany or Umbria, the Marches has a diverse landscape of mountains and beaches, and marvelous views.
 Like that of neighbors to the west, the patchwork of rolling hills of Le Marche (as it's known in Italian) is stitched with grapevines and olive trees, bearing luscious wine and olive oil.

 Traveling here isn't as easy as in Umbria or Tuscany.
 Beyond the narrow coastal plain and away from major towns, the roads are steep and twisting.
-An efficient bus service connects the coastal town of Pesaro to Urbino.
-Train travel in the region is slow, however, and stops are limited—although you can reach Ascoli Piceno by rail.
+An efficient bus service connects the coastal towns of Pesaro and Urbino.
+Train travel in the region is slow and stops are limited—although you can reach Ascoli Piceno by rail.